Fulham Correctional Centre

 Fulham Correctional Centre is a medium security Australian prison located in Hopkins Road, Sale, Victoria, Australia.
 The prison consists of mainstream medium and minimum (fenced and unfenced) security cell blocks, management (solitary), and a protection unit.
 It was built by Thiess Contractors and completed in 1997.

+A 68-bed minimum security correctional facility call Nalu is located outside the main walls of Fulham.
+It is a state-funded facility that is run by GEO Group Australia, which runs Fulham as well.

+It is set up as a special unit for first time young offenders aged 18–25 who are at minimum security rating.
+The facility is made up of small cottages which house four prisoners each.
+A second pre-release program at Nalu caters for all eligible inmates (regardless of age) at Fulham who are nearing release.